This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Protect your feet.
 Do not walk barefoot or wear your shoes without socks.
 Check your shoes for rocks or other objects that can hurt your feet.
 Wear cotton socks to help keep your feet dry.
 Wear socks without toe seams, or wear them with the seams inside out.
 Change your socks each day.
 Do not wear socks that are dirty or damp.

 - Do not smoke.
 Smoking can damage your blood vessels and put you at increased risk for foot ulcers.
-Ask your healthcare provider for information if you currently smoke and need help to quit.
+Ask your care team provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
-Talk to your healthcare provider before you use these products.
+Talk to your care team provider before you use these products.

-Follow up with your healthcare provider or foot specialist as directed:
+Follow up with your diabetes care team provider or foot specialist as directed:

 You will need to have your feet checked at least once a year.
 You may need a foot exam more often if you have nerve damage, foot deformities, or ulcers.
 Write down your questions so you remember to ask them during your visits.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health